Crockpot Chicken and Potatoes

 - Can I make this recipe with boneless chicken thighs?
 Yes, but you may need to reduce the cook time a little.
 I recommend checking to see if they are done after 4 hours on low or 2 hours on high.
 However, boneless chicken thighs are naturally more juicy and flavorful than boneless chicken breasts, so you can probably get away with cooking them for the full time listed in the recipe.

 - Can I add other vegetables?
 Other root vegetables, such as parsnips, would work well in this recipe.
 Be sure to chop them small so that they cook to tender.
 You can substitute 1-inch cubed sweet potatoes or butternut squash for the baby potatoes.
 Fresh green beans would also be delicious!

 - What to serve with crockpot chicken and potatoes?
-Really, all you need with this crockpot meal are some rolls or crusty bread to soak up any extra gravy.
+Really, all you need with this crockpot meal are some homemade yeast rolls or crusty bread to soak up any extra gravy.
 If you like, you can also serve a healthy tossed green salad.

 More Crockpot Chicken Recipes

 - Crockpot Chicken Tacos

 - Slow Cooker BBQ Chicken